-In these regulations any word to which a meaning has been assigned in the ICASA Act and Underlying Statutes will have that meaning unless the context indicates otherwise.
+In these Regulations any word to which a meaning has been assigned in the ICASA Act and Underlying Statutes will have that meaning unless the context indicates otherwise.

+"Animation" means any form of television programming in which the images of character and action are made by photographing drawings, puppets or similar images in order to create the illusion of movement and includes such images created by computers;

+"Animated Drama" means a scripted fiction or non-fiction story conveyed primarily through animated pictures and visuals;

+"Arts Programming" means programming on culture and the arts, including, but not limited to the performing arts, visual arts, literature, fine arts, craft arts, creative writing, architecture and music but excluding programmes that exclusively feature music videos:

+"Bouquet" means a collection of video and/or audio channels marketed as a single package, often transmitted in a single data stream, or a thematic environment where channels are devoted to a specific programming genre;

+"Channel" means a single defined television programming service of a licensee other than a video on demand programming service;

+"Children's Drama" means a fully scripted screenplay or teleplay, produced for children, in which the dramatic elements of the character, theme and plot are introduced and developed so as to form a narrative structure.
+It includes sketch comedy programmes, animated drama and dramatised documentaries, but does not include sketches within variety programmes, or characterisations within documentary programmes, or any other form of programme or segment within a programme which involves only the incidental use of actors;

-- "Animation" means any form of television programming in which the images of character and action are made by photographing drawings, puppets or similar images in order to create the illusion of movement and includes such images created by computers; - "Animated Drama" means a scripted fiction or non-fiction story conveyed primarily through animated pictures and visuals; - "Arts Programming" means programming on culture and the arts, including, but not limited to the performing arts, visual arts, literature, fine arts, craft arts, creative writing, architecture and music but excluding programmes that exclusively feature music videos; - "Bouquet" means a collection of video and / or audio channels marketed as a single package, often transmitted in a single data stream, or a thematic environment where channels are devoted to a specific programming genre; - "Channel" means a single defined television programming service of a licensee other than a video on demand programming service; - "Children's Programming" means programming which is specifically produced for persons between the ages of 0 to 6 years and 7 to 12 years, which is educational, made from their point of view, and which is broadcast at times of the day when persons in this age group are available in substantial numbers to watch:
+"Children's Programming" means programming which is specifically produced for persons between the ages of 0 to 6 years and 7 to 12 years, which is educational, made from their point of view, and which is broadcast at times of the day when persons in this age group are available in substantial numbers to watch;